 Click Here to Report Drainage Problems

-Drainage issues have been critical in the last several years in College Station and the City of College Station provides a drainage maintenance program that keeps the storm carrying capacity of the system adequate.
+Drainage issues have been critical in the last several years in College Station, the City provides a drainage maintenance program that keeps the storm carrying capacity of the system adequate.
 The Drainage Division is responsible for the care and maintenance of the following:

 Crews use herbicide, tractor/shredder and hand mowing equipment to remove obstructions to keep drainage ways free and clear of overgrown vegetation to minimize flooding.
 Crews also mow right-of-ways to eliminate sight distance for vehicles and a clean environment for pedestrians.

 Heavy equipment is used to repair the banks on ditches that could result in damage to private property due to heavy rainfall.
 The major maintenance routines consist of building retaining walls, placement of oversized riprap check dams and installing erosion control matting.
 Once the area is repaired, native grass seed is broadcast over the area to help stabilize the slopes.

 Crews use specialized excavating equipment to remove silt and obstructions and to restore stable slopes in open channels within drainage easements and rights-of-way on a semiannual schedule.